Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 What happens if I renew my license without completing the training?
 Your license renewal may be denied or delayed until you provide proof of completion.
 The Illinois IDFPR enforces this mandate strictly and may require additional documentation if you attempt to renew without meeting this requirement.

-Is there an exemption for Registered Nurses who work in settings with homogeneous patient populations?
-No, all Illinois RNs must complete this training regardless of practice setting or patient demographics.
+Is there an exemption for Licensed Practical Nurses who work in settings with limited patient diversity?
+No, all Illinois LPNs must complete this training regardless of practice setting or patient demographics.
 The requirement applies to all active license holders because implicit bias awareness is essential for all nursing professionals.

 Complete Your Required Implicit Bias Training Online